snehilsanyal/snehilsanyal/README.md

 - Interacting with people from different cultures

 ### Ask me about
-- Linear Algebra, Calculus and Probability
+- Linear Algebra, Calculus and Probability (Fundamentals of AI and ML)
-- Machine Learning, Deep Learning, Computer Vision, NLP
+- Machine Learning, Deep Learning, Computer Vision, NLP, Generative AI, LLMs
 - Hinduism
 - Life, in general